 - 3.28 Local planning authorities have limited influence on housing delivery once planning permissions have been granted.
 The timescale for the implementation of a planning permission is generally not considered to be a significant issue within the District, implementation generally occurs within the permission period. - 3.29 The Council has continued to build relationships with developers, landowners and agents and carry on a dialogue after planning permission is granted.
 The Council has taken a proactive approach on non-implemented planning permissions by contacting applicants that have received a recent planning permission.
 A small number of responses were received and precommencement conditions were identified as slowing down development.
 Operational requirements of specific sites were also considered an issue, however this is beyond the Council's control.
 Overall, no significant barriers to the delivery of the development were raised. - 3.30 The performance of decision making in the Council's Development Management Service is not considered to be a barrier to delivering new homes.
 On the whole, planning applications are being processed within the statutory timeframes.
-In the 2018-2019 monitoring period, 100% of major planning applications were processed within the statutory 13-week period.
-This is identical to performance in the previous monitoring year and is well above the Council and national target of 70%.
-For minor applications, where the statutory time period to process an application is 8 weeks, 89% were processed within this timeframe, exceeding the Council's and national target of 60%.
+In the 2019-2020 monitoring period, 100% of major planning applications were processed within the statutory 13-week period (or within an agreed extension).
+This is identical to performance in the previous monitoring year and is well above the Council and national target of 60%.
+For minor applications, where the statutory time period to process an application is 8 weeks (or within an agreed extension), 90% were processed within this timeframe, exceeding the Council's target of 65% and national target of 70%.
 These statistics demonstrate the speed of decision making by the Planning Service.
 The timely processing of planning applications is not preventing the granting of planning permissions and in turn the delivery of new homes. - 3.31 On those sites where planning permission is refused, the Development Management Service's appeals performance is good.
 The Council has continued to win appeal decisions on sites located within the Green Belt.
-During 2018-2019, 63% of planning appeal decisions were made in favour of the Council and dismissed.
+During 2019-2020, 77% of planning appeal decisions were made in favour of the Council and dismissed.
 This statistic demonstrates the soundness of decision making by the Planning Service and that unsound decisions are not leading to unnecessary delays and costs to the delivery of new homes.